TayloRib/e-commerce-back-end/README.md

 ## Usage

-User can utilize the application to view/create new categories, products, and Tags; save them, edit them, delete them, and reference them later through inquirer.
+User can utilize the application to view/create new categories, products, and Tags; save them, edit them, delete them, and reference them later through node/insomnia.

 You can find a video on how it works here: